-- Tolerate physically taxing workloads and function effectively during stressful situations. - Display flexibility and adaptability in the work environment. - Function in cases of uncertainty that are inherent in healthcare settings involving patients, clients, vendors, and others interacting with healthcare providers. - Possess skills required for full utilization of the student's and faculty's intellectual abilities. - Exercise stable, sound judgment. - Establish rapport and maintain sensitive, interpersonal relationships with others from a variety of social, emotional, cultural, and intellectual backgrounds. - Accept and integrate constructive criticism given in the classroom, clinical, and healthcare facility settings. - Display proper hygiene and adhere to dress code policy of the practicum site and in the classroom. - Refrain from sleeping or taking breaks not approved by the practicum site - Refrain from bringing cell phone or media devices onto practicum site. - Refrain from smoking on grounds (including in any vehicle).
-This includes chewing tobacco. - Refrain from use of alcohol or drugs, legal or illegal, which may interfere with student's ability to perform to acceptable standards of practice.
+- 1. Tolerate physically taxing workloads and function effectively during stressful situations. - 2.
+Display flexibility and adaptability in the work environment. - 3.
+Function in cases of uncertainty that are inherent in healthcare settings involving patients, clients, vendors, and others interacting with healthcare providers. - 4.
+Possess skills required for full utilization of the student's and faculty's intellectual abilities. - 5.
+Exercise stable, sound judgment. - 6.
+Establish rapport and maintain sensitive, interpersonal relationships with others from a variety of social, emotional, cultural, and intellectual backgrounds. - 7.
+Accept and integrate constructive criticism given in the classroom, clinical, and healthcare facility settings. - 8.
+Display proper hygiene and adhere to dress code policy of the practicum site and in the classroom. - 9.
+Refrain from sleeping or taking breaks not approved by the practicum site.

+- 10. Refrain from smoking on grounds (including in any vehicle).
+This includes chewing tobacco. - 11.
+Refrain from use of alcohol or drugs, legal or illegal, which may interfere with student's ability to perform to acceptable standards of practice.